danylo-omelchenko/timepy/README.md

 print(t.total_time)
 ```

-You can give a name fro your timer:
+You can give a name for your timer:

 ```python
 t = Timer('My second timer')